jesusoterogomez/blog/_posts/2017-04-03-keeping-up-with-tech.markdown

 ### Why?

 With all that exploration.
-A few things might have caught your attention, and it's time to why it's worth investing time on learning/using/implementing them.
+A few things might have caught your attention.
+It's time to decide why it's worth investing time on learning/using/implementing them.

-You should always be open to welcoming new things that:
+I believe you should always be open to welcoming new things that:

-- could improve a project you're working on.
+- Could improve a project you're working on.
-- might solve a specific problem you're having right now or might solve a problem you've had in the past in a better way.
+- Might solve a specific problem you're having right now or a problem you've had in the past in a better way.
 - It's something that could save you time.
 - It's something that you have been wanting to experiment with.
-- interest you (duh!).
+- Interest you (duh!).

 Whatever the reason is.
 You need to keep it present.
-And make sure that it helps you obtain results, and that it makes sense to you to invest time in it.
+And make sure that it helps you obtain results, be more productive and get closer to your goals.

 ### Choosing the right tool for the job.